javalite/site-content/src/activejdbc/pass_through_framework.md

 ```

 While this is unpleasant, the only way to fix this is to retain references to child objects in memory which will make the
- framework more complicated and not as fast.
+ framework more complicated and slower.

 Generally in web applications this will not happen, but in cases of desktop apps, the developers need to be aware of this
 behavior.